DeeCorrector/Projects-in-Stock/README.md

 ## Commands cheatsheet
 Running a local testserver:
-- Navigate to the folder containing the "manage.py" file:
+- Navigate to the folder containing the "manage.py" file.
+Then type:
 ```
 python manage.py runserver
 ```